-- An empathy for and person centered approach to working with children and vulnerable adults; - Basic administration and computer skills; - Basic advice and support-provision skills; - Communication skills, including use of social media; - Ability to maintain records; - Ability to provide information about local, district, provincial and national resources; - Ability to promote the TSA's policies, procedures and resources.
+- An empathy for and person-centred approach to working with children and vulnerable adults; - Basic administration and computer skills; - Basic advice and support-provision skills; - Communication skills, including use of social media; - Ability to maintain records; - Ability to provide information about local, district, provincial and national resources; - Ability to promote the TSA's policies, procedures and resources.

-Knowledge Required:
+Knowledge required:

-- Provincial or District association's role and responsibilities to safeguard the welfare of children and vulnerable adults; - Boundaries of the role of provincial and district safeguarding officer; - Basic knowledge of the roles and responsibilities of statutory agencies (Department of Social Development, social services providers, and the SAPS); - Provincial or district arrangements for managing safeguarding children & vulnerable adults and reporting procedures;
+- Provincial or Regional association's role and responsibilities to safeguard the welfare of children and vulnerable adults; - Boundaries of the role of provincial and regional safeguarding officer; - Basic knowledge of the roles and responsibilities of statutory agencies (Department of Social Development, social services providers, and the SAPS); - Provincial or district arrangements for managing safeguarding children and vulnerable adults and reporting procedures; - Poor practice, harassment, and abuse behaviour that is harmful to children and vulnerable adults.

-- Poor practice, harassment and abuse behavior that is harmful to children & vulnerable adults. - TSA policies and procedures relating to safeguarding children and vulnerable adults; - Core values and principles underpinning practice; Awareness of equality issues and protecting children & vulnerable adults from harassment and abuse; - Basic knowledge of legislation, guidance and national frameworks for safeguarding and promoting the welfare of children and vulnerable adults; - How adults groom children or vulnerable adults to harass, abuse or exploit.
+- TSA policies and procedures relating to safeguarding children and vulnerable adults; - Core values and principles underpinning practice; Awareness of equality issues and protecting children and vulnerable adults from harassment and abuse; - Basic knowledge of legislation, guidance, and national frameworks for safeguarding and promoting the welfare of children and vulnerable adults; - How adults groom children or vulnerable adults to harass, abuse or exploit.